archydragon/sublime-erlyman/README.md

 Use F1 by default to list documented Erlang modules and Ctrl+R inside pages for quick function search.

+Use Alt+F1 (or Ctrl+F1 on MacOSX) when the text cursor is on function call for this function reference.

 Details coming soon.